 Treatment for Muscular Dystrophy

-Currently, there is not a cure for muscular dystrophy.
+Currently, there is no cure for muscular dystrophy.
 There are no treatments that can reverse this condition, but there are things that can be done to slow the condition and strengthen the skeletal system.
-Drug therapy includes things such as antibiotics that help with respiratory infections, anticonvulsants which help treat involuntary muscle contractions and seizures, and many more.
+Drug therapy includes things such as antibiotics that help with respiratory infections, anticonvulsants that help treat involuntary muscle contractions and seizures, and many more.
 Physical therapy keeps the muscles flexible and strong.
 Speech and respiratory therapies help slow the person’s breathing and talking so that facial muscle weakness takes longer to occur.
 Corrective surgery happens so that symptoms like cataracts can be removed.
 Lastly, occupational therapy usually happens after corrective surgery so that the patient can use things like wheelchairs.

 If you are currently seeking treatment for muscular dystrophy in Cleveland, Ohio or Akron, Ohio, you should contact the following places: MetroHealth, University Hospitals, Cleveland Clinic, and/or Akron Children’s Hospital.